-As this is subject to modifications, we recommend that software written to decode EM Series data includes a check for the byte ordering with a provision for byte swapping.
+Note We recommend that software written to decode EM Series data includes a check for the byte ordering with a provision for byte swapping.
 Suitable data fields to check on are the length field at the start of the datagram, the EM Series model number field and possibly the date and time fields.